oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 Yekaterina O'Neil, Micro Focus

-# Appendix B. (Normative) Use of fingerprints by result management systems
+# Appendix B. (Normative) Use of fingerprints by result management systems <a id='normative-use-of-fingerprints-by-result-management-systems'></a>

 On large software projects, a single run of a set of analysis tools can produce hundreds of thousands of results or more.
 To deal with so many results, some engineering teams adopt a strategy whereby they first prevent the introduction of new problems into their code, and then work to address the existing problems.